paypal/skipto/README.md

 ## How it works
 1. The SkipTo menu becomes visible the first time the user tabs into the page.
-2. Once the keyboard focus is on the menu, pressing the ENTER key will pull down the list of high-level headings and landmarks on the current page.
+2. Once the keyboard focus is on the menu, pressing the ENTER or the SPACEBAR key will pull down the list of high-level headings and landmarks on the current page.
 3. Use arrow keys to select your choice and press ENTER to skip to it.
 4. If you decide to reach the menu again, simply press the built-in access key (0 by default).
 See the notes on [Access keys](#access-keys) for More information on how to use them.